Peloton Interactive (NASDAQ:PTON) Releases FY 2021 Earnings Guidance

-Peloton Interactive (NASDAQ:PTON) updated its FY 2021 earnings guidance on Friday.
+Peloton Interactive (NASDAQ:PTON) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $4 billion-$4 billion, compared to the consensus revenue estimate of $4.10 billion.

-Several brokerages recently weighed in on PTON.
-Needham & Company LLC increased their target price on Peloton Interactive from $140.00 to $180.00 and gave the company a buy rating in a research note on Friday, February 5th.
-Wedbush decreased their target price on Peloton Interactive from $120.00 to $114.00 and set an outperform rating for the company in a research note on Friday, May 7th.
-They noted that the move was a valuation call.
-Telsey Advisory Group decreased their target price on Peloton Interactive from $150.00 to $120.00 and set an outperform rating for the company in a research note on Thursday.
-Raymond James downgraded Peloton Interactive from an outperform rating to a market perform rating in a research note on Friday, February 5th.
-Finally, JPMorgan Chase & Co. increased their target price on Peloton Interactive from $145.00 to $200.00 and gave the company an overweight rating in a research note on Friday, February 5th.
-Two research analysts have rated the stock with a sell rating, five have given a hold rating and twenty-three have given a buy rating to the stock.
-The company currently has an average rating of Buy and a consensus target price of $140.91.

 Peloton Interactive, Inc provides interactive fitness products in North America and internationally.
 It offers connected fitness products, such as the Peloton Bike and the Peloton Tread, which include touchscreen that streams live and on-demand classes.
 The company also provides connected fitness subscriptions for multiple household users, and access to all live and on-demand classes, as well as Peloton Digital app for connected fitness subscribers to provide access to its classes.